readthedocs/readthedocs.org/docs/supported-tools.rst

 This is how we choose an end of support date:

-- For tools that define an :term:`EOL <End Of Life>` date, we try to follow that date for our policy.
+- For tools that define an :abbr:`EOL (End Of Life)` date, we try to follow that date for our policy.
 - For tools that release their versions incrementally without an EOL date, we choose a date based on: